 A dozen years ago we had well over two hundred acres of pastures and woods.
 We bred high-end Quarter Horses, I trained and judged, we had a small cow-calf operation, raised a few donkeys, and baled our own hay.
 The sixty-plus critters and extensive facility required lots of maintenance.
 So did the machinery.

 The first year I did my own hay the round baler broke down in the field.
 I traced all the moving parts and located the problem.
 I needed a shim.
 One arm wasn’t quite in line with another.
 I called a friend who’d raised hay since dirt was new.
 He told me to get a three-pound hammer and whack it a good one.

 I was aghast!
 The baler was lightly used, but still cost a few bucks.
 Hit it?
 This fine piece of engineering?
-I learned that brute force is often the best repair for stubborn hay equipment.
+But I did, and learned that brute force is often the best repair for stubborn hay equipment.

 Back then we didn’t have any help.
 Today I can’t imagine how we did it!

 Eventually we down-sized to 18 acres of coastal fields and eight horses.
 The horse market collapsed and we got out while the getting was good.
 We spent a year caring for my in-laws before they passed away.
 Then, for one brief moment, I basked in the ease of getting everything done.

 Oddly enough, that’s when God led me to writing and ministry.
 Almost as if He had a plan.

 We didn’t have any help on our 18-acre place and God moved us again, just about the time we realized it was getting more difficult to keep it up.
 Almost He had a plan.

 Now we have less than seven acres, five horses, two dogs, two cats, and live in the barn.
 The pasture only looks good one or two months a year, so the horses are like giant hamsters.
 Everything they eat we give them.
 Giant hamster houses and paddock are cleaned twice a day.